leoloso/leoloso.com/src/posts/escaping-the-lemonsqueezy-nightmare-migrating-my-ecommerce-elsewhere.md

 #### Broken affiliate tracking on gatographql.com

-The affiliate tracking script simply refused to work on `gatographql.com`.
+The affiliate tracking script simply refused to work on the [Gato GraphQL](https://gatographql.com/) website.
 One affiliate actually stopped running a campaign for my plugin because their clicks weren’t being tracked at all.

 ![Support email: Affiliate tracking not working](/images/lemonsqueezy/lemonsqueezy-email-support-affiliate.webp "Support email: Affiliate tracking not working")